 ADDs are often:

 We at Roundhouse are a group of mental health professionals in Alexandria, Virginia who specialize in Anxiety, Depression, Work Stress, Relationships, Adult ADD, Adult OCD, Parenting, Fear of Public Speaking, Severe Phobias and more.
-We also offer Transcranial Magnetic Stimulation (TMS) Therapy to treat resistant depression.
-Our two psychiatrists, physician assistant, four psychiatric social workers, and our other staff members have a combined experience and expertise that spans a wide range of problems.
+Our psychiatrist, psychiatric social workers, physician assistants and other staff members have a combined experience and expertise that spans a wide range of problems.
 Our team approach enables us to smoothly coordinate a variety of effective psychological and medical treatments.

 Alexandria, VA 22314

 We moved into our first office building in Old Town, Alexandria located on a site where once existed a railroad roundhouse.
 That’s how we got our name, Roundhouse Square Counseling Center.
-We moved across the street, but kept our name.
 The railroad metaphor inspired our tag line: “Getting you back on the right track.”